+Nieuwa (Gl. a Dalla

 Name of the Policy

-Traine of the Folloy

 Northern Ireland Policing Board Policy on Data Protection Impact Assessments

 Is this an existing, revised or a new policy?

-New
+Revised

 What is it trying to achieve? (intended aims/outcomes)

-The policy is designed to ensure that, when planning any legislation, programme or initiatives, that Data Protection Impact Assessments are considered in line with legislation.
-The template provides a guide to all Information Assets Owners in the Board to assess how any new projects will process personal data.
+The policy is designed to ensure that, when planning or reviewing any legislation, programme or initiatives that involve processing personal information a Data Protection Impact Assessment is completed.

 Are there any Section 75 categories which might be expected to benefit from the intended policy?
 If so, explain how.

 No

 Who initiated or wrote the policy?

 Communications Branch using information from the Information Commissioner's Office and the Department of Justice

+Who are and relationate the maliar

 Who owns and who implements the policy?

 Communications Branch owns and all Directorates implement the Policy

 Implementation factors

-12. Are there any factors which could contribute to/detract from the intended aim/outcome of the policy/decision?
+12. Are there any factors which could contribute to/detract from the intended

-N/A
+aim/outcome of the policy/decision?

+Yes

 If yes, are they

 ☐ financial

-legislative

 other, please specify